Learn how to make KFC-style fried chicken with fresh ingredients and no MSG, artificial sweeteners, or high amounts of saturated fat at home.

 Even made at home, fried will never be deemed healthy, but like anything, in moderation, it’s okay to indulge.
 Fried chicken made at home must be better than buying from KFC.
 Let’s take a look at how KFC makes their mouth-watering famous fried chicken:

-Starting With the KFC Chicken
+Starting With Kentucky Fried Chicken

 It’s not shocking news, but KFC gets their chicken from “farms” where there is not enough space for the chicken to move, it never sees the light of day, and it is fed the lowest quality feed, supplemented with hormones and antibiotics to make up for the lack of growth on a crappy diet.
-Keep this in mind, you’re not just what you eat.
+Keep this in mind: you’re not just what you eat.
 You eat what your food eats.
 Yuck.